- January 22, 2016

 [note]A Q&A with Nathan Troutman, Privatus Partners, LLC on SFO Direct Investing[/note]

-Q: Multibillion dollar families too often have great complexity in their investments, how did you go in there and review their holdings and whether these where successful or not?
+Q: Multibillion-dollar families too often have great complexity in their investments, how did you go in there and review their holdings and whether these were successful or not?

 Q: Another example with another family?